horsto/OCTRON-GUI/README.md

 ## Installation

 > :warning: **This repo is undergoing a lot of changes**: <br>
     Just a heads up that there will be changes accumulating in the repo over these days.
-So the first thing that you before opening the GUI (after you installed it successfully once, see below), should be: <br>
+So the first thing that you should do before playing with OCTRON (after you installed it successfully once, see below), should be:<br>
-    1. Pull latest changes from main (in the github desktop app for example) <br>
+    1. Pull latest changes from main (in the github desktop app for example)<br>
-    2. In your terminal, browse to your cloned repository folder on disk and ... <br>
+    2. In your terminal, browse to your cloned repository folder on disk and ...<br>
-    3. `pip install . -U` for installing the new code <br>
+    3. `pip install . -U` for installing the new code<br><br>
     If you ever mess up completely, do not despair!
-You can trash everything with `conda deactivate && conda env remove --name octron --yes` - then you have to start with the environment_cuda.yml again (see Readme steps).
+You can trash everything with<br>`conda deactivate && conda env remove --name octron --yes`.<br>Then you have to start with the *environment_cuda.yml* again (see steps explained below).

 Follow these steps: